-Lateral Hip pain - Greater Trochanteric Pain Syndrome (GTPS)
+Lateral Hip Pain - Greater Trochanteric Pain Syndrome (GTPS)

 Posted on 31st May 2021 at 15:19

-Greater Trochanteric Pain Syndrome (GTPS) is lateral hip pain which can also radiate into the buttock, groin, ITB area, quads or hamstrings.
+Greater Trochanteric Pain Syndrome (GTPS) is lateral hip pain which can also radiate into the buttock, groin, ITB area, quads, or hamstrings.
 The pain can be quite severe and interrupt sleep.
 Classically it is made worse by walking up and down stairs, sitting crossed legged or high impact activities such as running.
-During Lockdown we have seen an increase in this type of condition which is often associated with the all or nothing culture of sitting and working at home in front of the PC then engaging in a sudden increase of exercise that the body is not use to.
+During Lockdown we have seen an increase in this type of condition which is often associated with the all or nothing culture of sitting and working at home in front of the PC then engaging in a sudden increase of exercise that the body is not used to.

 It can be more prevalent in perimenopausal women where there appears to be a link with hormonal changes.
 Smoking and diabetes also have detrimental effects on tendons.